Chapter 4: Construction Details, Section 29: Treated Permeable Bases

 Guidance for quality control activities included in this section is summarized as follows:

-- Ensure the contractor is actively performing quality control on treated permeable base materials throughout production operations by reviewing copies of quality control records, including quality control test results.
+- Verify that the contractor is actively performing quality control on treated permeable base materials throughout production operations by reviewing copies of quality control records, including quality control test results.

 - The quality control plan must include, but is not limited to: